LewisTowart/tech258_cloud/monitoring/Monitoring.md

 Even better case:

-* Azure monitor can see if the cpu load is too high (value needs to be set manuallt)
+* Azure monitor can see if the cpu load is too high (value needs to be set manually)
 * Alert will be set off
 * Notifications are sent as a result of the alert